MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/google-sign-in-unity.md

 - Select the **Save** button.
 - This will provide you with the proper **Client ID**.

-To obtain your Secret Key, follow the link to your **API Console**.
+To obtain your secret key, follow the link to your **API Console**.

 ![Link to API Console](media/tutorials/google-unity/link-to-api-console.png)